Python Package Structure for Scientific Python Projects#

 Challenges with including tests and data in a package wheel

-Tests, especially when accompanied by test data can create a few small challenges including:
+Tests, especially when accompanied by test data, can create a few small challenges, including:

-Take up space in your distribution which will build up over time as storage space on PyPI
+Take up space in your distribution, which will build up over time as storage space on PyPI

 Don’t include test suite datasets in your package#

-If you do include your tests in your package distribution, we strongly discourage you from including data in your test suite directory.
+If you include your tests in your package distribution, we strongly discourage you from including data in your test suite directory.
 Rather, host your test data in a repository such as Figshare or Zenodo.
 Use a tool such as Pooch to access the data when you (or a user) runs tests.

 The src/package layout is semantically more clear.
 Code is always found in the src/package directory,